-- WKU Libraries provides helpful resources in the areas of citation, research, and more!
-Visit them at http://www.wku.edu/library/dlps/infolit/ to find out more.
+- Style and Citation Guides availble through WKU Libraries provides helpful resources in the areas of citation, research, and more!
+Visit them at http://libguides.wku.edu/stylewrite to find out more.

 - The APA Style Guide provides information online regarding the basic elements of APA Style, Learning APA Style, and APA Style Help.

 - For some great explanations of rules, advice on avoiding common problems, and proofreading tips visit:

 - For some great interactive grammar review exercises, visit the following sites:

 - WKU Libraries offers citation and writing guides for APA, MLA, Chicago, Turabian, Vancouver, CSE and other major styles at http://libguides.wku.edu/stylewrite.

 - Son of Citation Machine helps students and professional researchers properly credit the information they use quickly.
 The primary goal of this tool is to make it easy for student researchers to cite their information sources.

 - Instapaper: If you want to save a web page to read later, this is a great alternative to just bookmarking it.
 After signing up, you simply click on the "read later" button, and you can read the article/site/post later from your computer, paper, iPhone, iPad, or Kindle.
 Chrome users can add it to your browser!
 This new addition will add offline article syncing, save where you left off in an article.